 If you don’t know an answer, be honest.
 If you don’t have a skill, be honest.
 If you think you can offer an alternative solution, do that.
 Use clear language and be to the point.
 Don’t dodge questions and do be interested and engaged throughout the entire interview.

-Interviewers use a range of techniques to make up their minds – seemingly unrelated questions, as well as the chit-chat to open and close a meeting, can sometimes be crucial.
+Interviewers use a range of techniques to make up their minds – seemingly unrelated questions, as well as the chit-chat to open and close a meeting.

 It is never acceptable to be late.
 Allow plenty of travel and parking time.
-Allow time to sign in if that is required.
+Allow time to sign in if it’s required.

 Be well groomed, dressed for the type of interview you are expecting (a gardener shouldn’t need to arrive at an interview in a suit).
 Make sure you are well rested and fed.
 You should feel comfortable and confident at the outset of any interview.